sjwright/zencontrol-python/README.md

 Low priority:

+* Command to return a controller's MAC address used for multicast packets _(There are other ways to get or infer the MAC access, but being able to query it directly would be ideal.)_
-* Command to list active system variables _(Workaround: you can iterate through every number and request its label string.
-This assumes all system variables have been assigned labels.)_
+* Command to list active system variables _(As a workaround, you can query every number for its label.
+This assumes no system variables of interest are unlabelled.)_
-* Event notification for ambient light sensor lux values. _(Workaround: you can target a light sensor to a system variable, which sends event notifications as of firmware version 2.1.32.)_
-* Command to read an ambient light sensor's lux value. _(Workaround: you can target a light sensor to a system variable and read the system variable.)_
+* Command to read an ambient light sensor's lux value. _(As a workaround, you can target a light sensor to a system variable.
+Less elegant but it works.)_
+* Event notification for ambient light sensor lux values. _(Same workaround as above.)_

 ## Links